 Plenty of sections in Spyro require using high speed.
 Chasing down the egg thieves requires you to almost constantly charge and the speed boost sections require pinpoint accuracy while traveling much faster than usual.

-If you enjoy reactionary platforming challenges at an elevated speed, Sonic Mania is the game for you!
+If you enjoy tackling reactionary platforming challenges at an elevated speed, Sonic Mania is the game for you!
+It’s one of the best classic games like Spyro to pick up and play today.

 8. Ape Escape

-Ape Escape is a fun collect-a-thon game in which you will explore various locations and track down a bunch of escaped apes.
+Ape Escape is a fun collect-a-thon game in which you can explore various locations and track down a bunch of escaped apes.

-The game is designed around collectibles, and each ape is placed in a calculated spot to lead players through the different locations of each level.
+The game focuses on collectibles, and each ape sits in a calculated spot to lead players through the different locations of each level.

 Much like Spyro, gems, eggs, and dragon statues act as markers for where you should be going next at any given point in a level.